 Exploring Gurnard’s Head

-We explored Gurnards Head taking our choice from the well worn paths along the spine and in doing so we passed the remains of an Iron Age defensive ditch at the narrow access leading to the site of an Iron Age Fort.
+We explored Gurnards Head, taking our choice from the well worn paths along the spine.
+We passed the remains of an Iron Age defensive ditch at the narrow access that leads to the site of an Iron Age Fort.

 For a downloadable map and full walking directions try iwalk Cornwall Zennor to Gurnard’s Head guide for step by step instructions.